florishafkenscheid/factorio-benchmarks/competitions/2025-Q1-Nauvis/chemical-science/README.md

 Moved corner beacons to all be in line with the rest of the beacons.
 No impact to the design, just allows them to tile perfectly and was a seemingly small change.
 ![05_derantrix_modification.png](images/05_derantrix_modification.png)

+#### 28_geist
+- missing molten copper pipe connection added
+- missing water connection added

+#### 29_geist
+- missing prod modules in refinery added to not add excessive pump jacks (and for stability)

+#### 34_osboz
+- fixed instability on losing calcite by just extending the belt buffer on the last assemblers to 10 belts

 ## Save Files